geetanjaliaich/Nox-Browser/README.md

 This is a basic web browser created using Python and PyQt5.
 It hosts a special feature of reference mode that can be used to record the websites one has visited during a particular chosen period of time.
+The entire pycharm folder has been uploaded to: https://drive.google.com/drive/folders/1lz_O-FBiJSVau3Gv4k9WmG2LiEMOWm12?usp=sharing

 Note: One has to install PyQt5, QWebEngine, datetime etc packages before running the code.
 Nox.py is the main file.
+And get the image folder from the google drive link.
 ## Home Page
 ![HomePage](https://user-images.githubusercontent.com/48985763/83984924-e73b6d80-a954-11ea-941d-42b57b968426.png)
 ## Tab Page/Search Page